HomeBlogCapability Statement

 6. Contact block

-The veteran-positioning angle
+The veteran-positioning angle most firms miss

-• Branch + role + notable deployment or unit (one line, not a war story)
+• Branch, role, notable deployment or unit.
+One line, not a war story.

-• How it shaped your operational discipline (one sentence)
+• How it shaped your operational discipline.
+One sentence.

 Real examples